PrincetonUniversity/VST/BUILD_ORGANIZATION.md

    (or, if you have a multicore computer,  `make -j`).
 You may add the target `floyd` to just build VSTs core without examples and tests.

-Please note that if you give options via teh make command line, you do *not* have a file `CONFIGURE` in the VST root folder.
+Please note that if you give options via the make command line, you do *not* have a file `CONFIGURE` in the VST root folder.

 ## Install Method 3: advanced manual make, e.g. with bundled CompCert